Jagadekaveeruni Katha: Plot

 The king (Mukkamala) and queen (Rushyendramani) of Udayagiri have two sons: Pratap (N. T. Rama Rao), a brave warrior, and Jagajithu (Lanka Satyam), a cowardly and jealous individual.
 When the king asks his sons about their desires, Pratap expresses his wish to marry four celestial maidens: Indrakumari Jayanti (B. Saroja Devi), Agnikumari Marichi (Bala), Varunakumari Varuni (Jayanthi), and Nagakumari Nagini (L. Vijayalakshmi).
 Enraged by this audacious request, the king exiles Pratap, who embarks on a quest to fulfill his ambition.

 Pratap begins his journey, blessed by his mother, and soon saves a jester named Rendu Chintalu (Relangi) from two vetalas.
 In gratitude, the vetalas grant them three wishes.
 Rendu Chintalu reveals his desire to marry his true love and rule a kingdom, while Pratap shares his own goal.
-They use their first wish to find the celestial maidens bathing, but Rendu Chintalu inadvertently uses the remaining two wishes for trivial matters.
+They use their first wish to find the celestial maidens bathing, but Rendu Chintalu inadvertently uses the remaining two wishes on trivial matters.

 Pratap attempts to woo Jayanti but is turned into a statue by her.
 The queen prays to Goddess Parvati (Kannamba), who, disguised as an old woman, restores Pratap.
 She reveals that Jayanti is cursed by Sage Durvasa to marry the man who steals her sari and live on Earth until she retrieves it.
-With the old woman’s guidance, Pratap steals the sari and hides it.
+With the old woman's guidance, Pratap steals the sari and hides it.
 Jayanti, now in love due to the curse, marries Pratap after he is restored to his original form.